Cloud Files - FAQs

 Please click here to view The Rackspace Cloud Terms of Service.

-Why does uploading a file in the Control Panel set the Allow-Origin header on my container?
+Why does uploading a file in the Cloud Control Panel set the Allow-Origin header on my container?

 By allowing the browser to upload directly to the Cloud Files API, maximum upload performance can be achieved.